Holocaust survivor, author Gerda Weissmann Klein dies at 97

 A private burial was held.

-Her family plans a virtual celebration of her life May 1.
+Her family plans a virtual celebration of her life May 1 at noon PT.
 Details will be announced through Citizenship Counts, a nonprofit organization she founded with Cooper, her granddaughter.